Kyrgyzstan: In Radioactive Hotspot, Residents Fearful and Uninformed

 Workers’ well-being was not a priority.
 “Production targets usually took precedent [sic] over environmental, health and safety standards,” the International Atomic Energy Agency said in a 2010 report.
 Since the Soviet collapse there has been little monitoring or maintenance.
 The IAEA describes Mailuu-Suu as in urgent need of a cleanup.
 In 2006, the Blacksmith Institute, an environmental watchdog in New York, included Mailuu-Suu on its list of the world’s 10 most polluted places.

 Radiation and radon gas are big concerns.
-Even more troubling, the waste is full of carcinogenic heavy metals – uranium, but also cadmium, arsenic and others – that have entered the drinking water.
+Even more troubling, the waste contains carcinogenic heavy metals – uranium, but also cadmium, arsenic and others – that have entered the drinking water.

 Mailuu-Suu is only one of seven sites scattered around Kyrgyzstan with radioactive dumps containing “tailings” – waste from milling uranium ore.
 More lie in neighboring Uzbekistan and Tajikistan, which have done even less to address the dangers and educate their populations, according to international assessments.
 Overall, government figures indicate Kyrgyzstan is home to 92 hazardous dumps containing 254 million cubic meters, or 475 million tons, of waste (not only uranium tailings), often alongside rivers.